-Andrew is an experienced barrister who was called to the Bar in 2005, having previously been a senior associate at Turks Legal.
+Andrew is an experienced barrister who was called to the Bar in 2005, having previously been a senior associate at a mid sized Sydney law firm.
 Andrew has a Bachelor of Laws and Masters of Laws (Corporate and Commercial) from the University of New South Wales.
 Andrew is a past lecturer in Commercial Law and the Law of Commercial Associations at the University of New England.

 Andrew has been involved in many significant cases in commercial law, bankruptcy law, family law, insurance law and banking law.
 Andrew advises and appears for individual litigants; bankruptcy trustees and corporate liquidators; and corporate litigants including insurers, statutory corporations and statutory insurers.

 Andrew is a member of the NSW Bar Association common law committee and has drafted submissions on law reform for submission by the NSW Bar Association to the NSW government.
 Andrew is an advocacy instructor for the NSW Bar Association and has instructed at the Readers Courses.

 Andrew has also been a regular presenter at legal conferences presented by the New South Wales Bar Association and at overseas legal conferences including in Italy.
 His seminar papers have been widely circulated amongst the legal profession.

 Significant cases that Andrew has appeared as counsel for the successful party include the following:

 Glad Cleaning Service Pty Ltd & Anor v Vukelic NSWSC 422: Action to recover monies paid by mistake.
 A worker overcompensated due a mistake by the workers compensation insurer was held liable by the Supreme Court to make restitution to the workers compensation insurer pursuant to the principles of unjust enrichment.
 Andrew appeared for the successful workers compensation insurer.